Honeywell Aerospace

-Honeywell Aerospace Technologies is a manufacturer of aircraft engines and avionics, as well as a producer of auxiliary power units (APUs) and other aviation products.
-Headquartered in Phoenix, Arizona, it is a division of the Honeywell International conglomerate.
-It generates approximately $15 billion in annual revenue from a 50/50 mix of commercial and defense contracts.
+Honeywell Aerospace Inc. is an independent American manufacturer of aircraft engines, avionics, auxiliary power units (APUs), and other aviation systems.
+Headquartered in Phoenix, Arizona, it operates as one of the world's largest standalone tier-1 aerospace and defense suppliers.
+The company generates approximately $15 billion in annual revenue from a balanced portfolio of commercial and military defense contracts.

+History

+Originally a core division of the Honeywell International conglomerate, the business was spun off into an independent, publicly traded corporate entity effective June 29, 2026, following formal approval from the Honeywell Board of Directors on June 15, 2026.
+Following the structural separation, the remaining automation segments of the original parent company were renamed Honeywell Technologies.

-The company experienced a boom during World War II, when it equipped bomber planes with avionics and invented the autopilot.
-After the war, it transitioned to a heavier focus on peacetime applications.
-Today, Honeywell produces space equipment, turbine engines, auxiliary power units, brakes, wheels, synthetic vision, runway safety systems, and other avionics.
+The company experienced a foundational manufacturing boom during World War II, when it equipped Allied bomber aircraft with specialized avionics and invented the modern electronic autopilot.
+After the war, it successfully shifted focus toward commercial aviation and peacetime applications.
+Today, Honeywell Aerospace produces advanced space exploration equipment, micro-electronic systems, turbine engines, braking systems, synthetic vision, runway safety infrastructure, and flight deck avionics.

-A Honeywell APU was used in the notable emergency landing of US Airways Flight 1549, and a Honeywell blackbox survived under sea for years, thus exceeding by far its specified limits to reveal the details of the crash of Air France Flight 447.
-The company was also involved in the making of 2001: A Space Odyssey and in 90 percent of U.S. space missions.
-It is involved in the U.S. NextGen program and Europe's SESAR program for advancing avionics.
+A Honeywell APU was instrumental in maintaining backup systems during the emergency river landing of US Airways Flight 1549, and a ruggedized Honeywell flight data recorder survived underwater for nearly two years to provide critical diagnostics for the investigation into Air France Flight 447.
+The company has historically contributed to nearly 90 percent of United States space missions, including design consulting for technical props in 2001: A Space Odyssey.
+It continues to be a core development partner in the U.S. Federal Aviation Administration's NextGen program and the European Union's SESAR modernization frameworks.

-President Barack Obama awarded longtime Honeywell engineer Don Bateman the National Medal of Technology in 2010 for his contributions to air flight safety technology.
-The company owns dozens of patents related to NextGen technology, aircraft windshields, turbochargers, and more.
-It was also involved in an 11-year-long patent dispute regarding ring laser gyroscope technology.
+In 2010, President Barack Obama awarded longtime Honeywell safety engineer Don Bateman the National Medal of Technology for his development of ground proximity warning systems which radically reduced controlled flight into terrain accidents.
+The company holds an extensive patent portfolio detailing flight windshield engineering, aerospace turbochargers, and satellite communications hardware, following the resolution of a notable historical 11-year patent dispute regarding ring laser gyroscope technology.